Mise En Place Bonne Femme

 International Women’s Day (March 8) is an opportunity to recognise women’s achievements and to create a more inclusive world.
-Ahead of this year’s global day of celebrating women, Eativity meets Australian chef and cafe owner Naomi “Nims” Zavackas, who has worked to build a more inclusive hospitality industry for the women of Brisbane.
+Ahead of this year’s global day of celebrating women, Eativity meets Australian chef and cafe owner Naomi “Nims” Zavackas, who has created Mise En Place Bonne Femme.
+This heartwarming organisation aims to build a more inclusive hospitality industry for the women of Brisbane.

 Zavackas has taken women in food under her warm and watchful wing, creating Mise En Place Bonne Femme – a support network that gives female food business owners the chance to put competition aside, make new connections and tap into shared experience.
 The collective is centred on family-style gatherings and relationship-building.